Stamp Duty (NT)

-Stamp duty in the Northern Territory is one of the main kinds of levies or taxes (together with payroll tax and land tax) that is imposed by States and Territories (unlike income tax, which is imposed at the Commonwealth level).
+Stamp duty is one of several levies and taxes that are imposed by states and territories.
 In the Northern Territory, stamp duty is administered by the Territory Revenue Office, which forms part of the Department of Treasury and Finance.
+This page deals with stamp duty in the NT.

 The rules for how stamp duty is imposed are contained in the Stamp Duty Act.
-The Territory Revenue Office has issued a number of guidelines to assist you with understanding your stamp duty obligations.
+The Territory Revenue Office has also issued a number of guidelines to assist people with understanding their stamp duty obligations.

 How is stamp duty imposed?